flutter/website/flutter-for-react-native.md

 );
 {% endprettify %}

-You can check the list of all Flutter `GestureDetector` callbacks [here](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html#Properties) .
+Here is the list of all [Flutter `GestureDetector` callbacks](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html#Properties).

 ##### Preview